Postoronnik/keycloak-resource-service/README.md

 allow you to define any number of endpoints and roles.
 Look at the example above.
 After configuring role based access to endpoint you need to configure OAuth2 resource server support and define how to work with JWT token.<p>
-As you previously define hwo to work with JWT from Keycloak you need to define converter for OAuth2 in `jwtAuthenticationConverter()`.
+As you previously define how to work with JWT from Keycloak you need to define converter for OAuth2 in `jwtAuthenticationConverter()`.

 ### Step 4.
 Final configurations to communicate with Keycloak